ishiestar/react-native-tag-friends/README.md

 **`toggleEditor: function`** Use this to handle blur event on input.

 **`showMentions: bool`** Use this property to programmatically trigger the mentionsList this will add @ character in the value.

+**`shouldShowMentionsBelow: bool`** When true, the list of mentions will be shown below the editor instead of above.

 **`onHideMentions: function`** This callback will be called when user stop tracking of mention.